Loanbrwsk1/Linux_post-installation/README.md

 ### **Thanks**

 I would like to thank Adrien Linuxtricks whose code I have developed is his.
 Here is his [repo](https://github.com/aaaaadrien/linux-postinst).
 As well as to Flashbios who participated in the project.
+And here is the [live](https://www.youtube.com/watch?v=d1Oi-jdzKy8&t=10870s) in which he developped this script.